awsdocs/aws-doc-sdk-examples/dotnetv3/KMS/README.md

-# AWS KMS code examples for .NET
+# AWS KMS code examples for the SDK for .NET

 ## Overview

 The examples in this section show how to use the AWS SDK for .NET with AWS Key Management Service (AWS KMS) to create and manage keys, grants, and policies.

-AWS KMS lets you create, manage, and control cryptographic keys across your applications and more than 100 AWS services.
+AWS KMS is an encryption and key management service scaled for the cloud.
+AWS KMS keys and functionality are used by other AWS services, and you can use them to protect data in your own applications that use AWS.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.